iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/05-claim-nft.md

 ## Unlock the Outputs

-The unlock you need to provide correspond to the signature calculated against the transaction essence using the private key of the NFT Owner.
-The second Input is also unlocked by the same signature.
+The unlock condition you need to provide corresponds to the signature calculated against the transaction essence using the private key of the NFT Owner.
+The same signature also unlocks the second Input.

 ```typescript
 const essenceHash = TransactionHelper.getTransactionEssenceHash(transactionEssence);